Sensex, Nifty decline for 2nd day on growing rate hike fears, weak global markets | Business

 - India

-Benchmark BSE Sensex and Nifty ended lower on Wednesday after losses in rate-sensitive banking and auto shares amid weak global market trends as the higher interest rates and recession fears hit investor sentiment.
+Benchmark BSE Sensex and Nifty ended lower on Wednesday after losses in rate-sensitive banking and auto shares amid weak global market trends as higher interest rate and recession fears hit investor sentiment.

 Analysts said growing worries over higher interest rates after positive US data hit the market sentiment.